 The most viral mobile game influencer collaboration is the aforementioned Coin Master campaign which included celebrities like the Kardashians, J.Lo, and Cardi B.

 Furthermore, esports are becoming more and more popular in the mobile gaming genre.
-There are many gamers streaming their favorite mobile games, among them are a lot of influencers.
+There are many gamers streaming their favorite mobile games, and among them are a lot of influencers.

 For example, Habby partnered up with PewDiePie for Archero.
 The famous influencer filmed himself playing Archero with his girlfriend.

 Granted, smaller game studios might have the budget to hire someone like the Kardashians or PewDiePie.
-However, there are micro influencers they can collaborate with.
+However, there are micro-influencers they can collaborate with.

 Final Thoughts on Mobile Game Marketing

 As you can see, there are countless ways to promote a mobile game and get new users.
-We advise that you try a mix of paid and organic user acquisition strategies for best results.
+We advise that you try a mix of paid and organic user acquisition strategies for the best results.

 Additionally, make sure to try different approaches and test everything – that’s the only surefire way to find out what’s working and what’s not.

-If you need any help with mobile game marketing, make sure to reach out – it’s what we do best!
+If you need help with mobile game marketing, make sure to reach out – it’s what we do best!